davnicwil/react-frontload/README.md

 [![npm version](https://img.shields.io/npm/v/react-frontload.svg?style=flat)](https://www.npmjs.com/package/react-frontload) [![Build Status](https://travis-ci.org/davnicwil/react-frontload.svg?branch=master)](https://travis-ci.org/davnicwil/react-frontload) ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

+> **Important - please upgrade to v1.0.7**

+> Over the last 2 weeks 4 new versions have been pushed, with a bit of API churn, because of various attempts to fix a bug with parallel server renders.
+With v1.0.7, this bug is fixed without any need for a change to the API, and works with *all* version of node.
+Therefore, **everyone should upgrade to v1.0.7** and specifically versions 1.0.4-1.0.6 which contained API changes and/or had restrictions on which node versions were supported are now fully deprecated.
+If you're on any of these versions, you should upgrade to v1.0.7.

 #### Load data asynchronously into your React components.
 Works on both client and server render.

-> **Important - upgrade to v1.0.6 immediately, it contains an important bugfix**

-> v1.0.6 fixes a bug with parallel server renders.
-If you are running node @ v8.12.0+, upgrade to v1.0.6 and you are done, your existing code will just work.
-If you are running node below v8.12.0, you have to make a tiny change to your server render code.
-[Please see here](/docs/react-frontload-parallel-server-render-bugfix.md) for details.

 Client render                   | Server render :------------------------------:|:-----------------------------: